ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-entity-map}
 ## The entity-map Container

 This Container provides qualifying attributes that provide more context information describing the module as well its origin and purpose.
-This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~ CDDL
 entity-map = {